camunda-community-hub/pyzeebe/docs/worker_tasks.rst

 Tasks
 =====

-Tasks are the building blocks of workflows
+Tasks are the building blocks of processes

 Creating a Task
 ---------------